Does your site pass the Google mobile site speed test?

 Let’s face it.
 It’s all too hard and time-consuming.

-Luckily, now there is an easy way to fix mobile page load time
+Luckily, there is an easy way to fix your mobile page load time.
+The answer is to make all your images lazily loaded.

 When you first visit a site, an image will appear blurred for a split second.
 They are called placeholder images.